 One goal of the Immunization Project is to serve as an immunization resource for the community and to provide quality outreach and education.
 The Immunization Project operates an Immunization Helpline in which parents can call and obtain information about free or low cost immunizations.
 The Immunization Helpline information is available in English, Spanish, or Vietnamese.

 In addition, the Immunization Project provides educational materials for the public and gives presentations to a variety of audiences, including schools, community organizations, medical clinics, national conferences and other professional forums.
 Outreach opportunities included presentations throughout Texas, in several local school districts, a regional school nurse conference and a HPV summit hosted by The Immunization Partnership.

 Another vital component of the Immunization Project includes research, such as investigating barriers to adequate immunization and developing interventions to increase immunization coverage.
 The Immunization Project continues to seek funding to support these research projects aimed at improving immunization.
 The Center for Vaccine Awareness and Research at Texas Children’s Hospital (CVAR) and the Immunization Project are studying the effectiveness of pentavalent rotavirus vaccine in clinical practice.
-The Immunization Project launched a new surveillance initiative in collaboration with Baylor College of Medicine’s Section of Tropical Medicine in April to learn more about mosquito-borne diseases (West Nile virus, dengue, and chikungunya) in Houston-area children.
+The Immunization Project completed a surveillance initiative in collaboration with Baylor College of Medicine’s Section of Tropical Medicine in April to learn more about mosquito-borne diseases (West Nile virus, dengue, and chikungunya) in Houston-area children.

 The Center for Vaccine Awareness and Research, with support from the Immunization Project, published Vaccine-Preventable Disease: The Forgotten Story Updated Edition in 2010.
 The original version Vaccine-Preventable Disease: The Forgotten Story was published in 2009.
 This book features 20 stories of real children and families whose lives were dramatically impacted by illnesses that could have been prevented by immunization.